 She returned to Fremantle Police Station and was their Customer Service Officer for 19 years.
 It was there that she had her first female Officer-In-Charge – Lyn Crew.
 In fact, it was here that she had an all-female supervisory staff with Pauline O’Meagher as the Acting Administration Sergeant.

 Fiona felt like she needed a change and in 2012 she became a Police Auxiliary Officer.
 Currently, at the age of 61 years, she has no plans to retire.
-Her advice to young females within WA Police is to have a go and always pursue your dreams.
-She has a lot of memories associated with WA Police, fortunately the majority of them are good.
+Her advice to young females within the WA Police Force is to have a go and always pursue your dreams.
+She has a lot of memories associated with the WA Police Force, fortunately the majority of them are good.

 Police Auxiliary Officer Fiona Stewart is the Interception Officer at the Special Operations Application Unit within State Intelligence.